 In contrast, by creating and implementing a clear and strategic governance framework, you can balance control and ongoing management with the necessary flexibility to make your on-premise to cloud migration a success.

-When managed correctly, migrating to cloud infrastructures open up new possibilities for organizations that allow them to be agile and efficient with their cloud capabilities
+When managed correctly, migrating to multi-tenant cloud infrastructures open up new possibilities for organizations that allow them to be agile and efficient with their cloud capabilities.

 3. Ensure Business Continuity